LinSwanSaung/clinicinformationsystem/frontend/src/styles/README.md

 # Styles Directory

-This directory contains all global stylesheets and design tokens for the RealCIS application.
+This directory contains all global stylesheets and design tokens for the ThriveCare application.

 ## Files